James Lee Clark: Murder of Catherine Crews and Jesus Garza

 DNA evidence provided by Clark matched evidence taken from Crews' body, proving that Clark had sexually assaulted her.
 Additionally, blood determined to be that of Brown, Crews and Garza was found splattered on Clark's shoes.

-Both men were arrested at the Aubrey trailer after moderate resistance.
+Clark was arrested at the Aubrey trailer after moderate resistance.
+Brown received surgery on his wounded leg and was taken into custody directly from the hospital.
 They ultimately admitted they had been at Clear Creek, first claiming they witnessed Garza shoot Crews, before eventually admitting they had indeed robbed the teens.
 Each blamed the other for the actual murders.
 Clark claimed that it was Brown who instigated the crime and shot himself using the rifle as a bludgeon on Garza, after which he killed both teens.
 Brown countered that it was Clark who committed the murders.
 On September 12, 2000, the 5th Circuit Court of Appeals would find in favor of Brown's version of the story, on the grounds that with Brown's injury occurring prior to the murders, Clark must have unloaded the spent cartridge and reloaded the shotgun.